SeanMcP/fluent-emoji/README.md

 # `fluent-emoji`

-A web-component to swap standard emojis with Microsoft's Fluent Emojis
+A web component that swaps standard emojis with Microsoft's Fluent Emojis